-Visit D’Youville at the upcoming Spring Open Houses and learn more about its Pharmacy program.
+Visit D’Youville at its upcoming Spring Open Houses and learn more about its Pharmacy program.

 According to the Bureau of Labor Statistics, the demand for pharmacists over the next 10 years is projected to increase in hospitals and clinics, as these facilities will need more pharmacists to oversee the medications prescribed to patients and to provide patient care.

-As the large baby-boomer generation continues to age, they will increasingly have a need for more prescription medicines than younger people, and with growing rates of chronic diseases among all age groups the demand for prescription medications and, as a result, more pharmacists will increase.
+As the large baby-boomer generation continues to age, it will increasingly have a need for more prescription medicines than younger people.
+The growing rates of chronic diseases will increase and, as a result, the demand for prescription medications and need for more pharmacists will increase.

 Pharmacists must have a four-year Doctor of Pharmacy professional degree (Pharm.D.) as well as be licensed, which requires passing two exams.
 The median annual salary for pharmacists in May 2018 was $126,120.